Last fact-checked: 3 June 2019.

-No. Most of our dentists speak English very well.
+No. Most of our dentists speak fluent English.
 Cuernavaca is home to a lot of foreigners and many people speak English.
-There are also a lot of students who come here to learn Spanish, and so it is not unusual to hear many different languages in the city.
+Students come here from all over to learn Spanish, and so it is not unusual to hear many different languages in the city.

 Payment methods vary from clinic to clinic and you can check specific details for your dentist on our website.
 Generally, US cash is accepted everywhere, but most clinics accept debit, credit cards and personal and traveler’s checks.
 Credit card payments are usually subject to a small processing fee of between 3 and 4%.

 If your insurance company provides ‘out-of-network’ care you will be able to reclaim the cost of your treatment when you return home.
 It is worth checking with your insurance provider before you travel, and making sure you obtain the appropriate forms and documentation to bring with you as your Cuernavaca dentist will need to complete these.